devendrarapeti984-byte/ML-Projects/README.md

 # ML-Projects
-This repository contains machine learning projects implemented in Jupyter Notebooks.
+This repository contains machine learning projects implemented in Google Colab notebooks.
 Each project addresses a real-world problem using data-driven solutions.
 Below is a brief description of each:

 📌 1.
 Customer Segmentation (CustomerSegementation.ipynb)
 Problem Statement: